pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ## Large Objects

 Large objects are supported in the standard JDBC specification.
-However, that interface is limited, and the API provided by PostgreSQL™ allows for random access to the objects contents, as if it was a local file.
+However, that interface is limited, and the API provided by PostgreSQL® allows for random access to the objects contents, as if it was a local file.

 The org.postgresql.largeobject package provides to Java the libpq C interface's